sokcheng/Kitsuchan-NG/COMMANDS.md

 ## discrim
 ### Aliases: discriminator
-Find all users in the current guild with a given discriminator.
+Find all users the bot can see with a given discriminator.

-* discriminator - A discriminator to search for.
+* discriminator - (optional) A discriminator to search for.

 ## echo
 ### Aliases: say